fleetingbytes/family-recipes/content/docs/recipes/salsa.en.md

 - dice the onion
 - chop the coriander
 - grate the garlic
-- press out the juice of one lime (approx. 4 tbsp.)
+- press out approx. 4 tbsp juice of the limes
 - mince the jalapeño pepper

 # Preparation

+- blend:
+    - tomatoes
+    - onion
+    - coriander
+    - garlic
+    - lime juice
-- blend all
+    - jalapeños
 - salt to taste
 - cook for a few minutes
 - stir occasionally